DPP to go for individual officers as she takes swipe at security organs over torture - Nile Post

-The Director of Public Prosecutions, Lady Justice Jane Frances Abodo has taken a swipe at security organs over continued torture of suspects during and after arrest.
+The Director of Public Prosecutions, Lady Justice Jane Frances Abodo has taken a swipe at security organs over continued torture of suspects during and after the arrest.

-In a statement Abodo said that following several complaints by various stakeholders to the office of the DPP regarding torture of items, it is important to state her position on the same.
+In a statement, Abodo said that following several complaints by various stakeholders to the office of the DPP regarding the torture of items, it is important to state her position on the same.

 “Moreover, these forms of treatment negatively impact the physical and mental health of suspects.
 The office of the Director of Public Prosecutions does not condone the use of torture and strongly discourages security agencies from carrying out interrogations using torture.”